 As a homeschool family, we personally use them as part of our morning basket activities we start each day with and then have them accessible in our “wipe clean” activities tub for the kids to grab whenever they would like throughout the day.
 We also add them into our math drawer for extra practice.

-These penguin number word tracing cards are great for preschoolers and kindergarteners and includes cards for numbers zero through twenty as well as several differentiated recording sheets for extra practice.
+These penguin number word tracing cards are great for preschoolers and kindergarteners and include cards for numbers zero through twenty as well as several differentiated recording sheets for extra practice.
+Plus – prep couldn’t be easier!

 Once the students finish tracing their number word cards, they can grab a pencil and the recording sheet to write (or trace if using the tracing sheet) the number words on the page.